taborlab/FlowCal/doc/excel_ui/cmd.rst

 	-h, --help
 		show this help message and exit

-This instruction uses the ``module-name`` argument of the Python interpreter.
-For more information, consult the `Python documentation <https://docs.python.org/2/using/cmdline.html#cmdoption-m>`_.

 Running ``FlowCal``'s Excel UI without any flags will show the open file dialog to select an :doc:`input Excel file <format>`.
 Once a file is selected, FlowCal will generate an :doc:`output Excel file <output>`.
 In contrast to using ``Run FlowCal (OSX)`` or ``Run FlowCal (Windows).bat``, the statement above with no flags will not display any messages during processing or generate any plots.
 To display messages and generate plots, use::

 	python -m FlowCal.excel_ui -v -p